polius/meteornext-docs/docs/guides/utils.md

 ### Infrastructure

-The underlying process of the Import is similar of how the Deployments work.
-Basically the import process is performed at the region where the destination server is located.
+The underlying process of the Import is similar to how the Deployments work.
+Basically, the import process is performed at the region where the destination server is located.
 In this way the delay between regions is avoided.

 ![alt text](../../assets/deployments/architecture-complex.png "Architecture - Cross Region")

 To also reduce drastically the execution time needed to finish an import, all the process is performed in a single pipe.
 So the file retrieval, the decompression and the import is performed in a single computing unit.
 Bear in mind also that by using URL or Cloud Key as a source method, the file to be imported is never downloaded to the disk.
-So you won't have to worry about having as much disk space as your file to be imported.
+So you won't have to worry about having as much disk space for your file to be imported.

 ## Exports